Contact structures with singularities: from local to global: -Jacobi manifolds

-\begin{proof} As being $b$-Jacobi is a local condition, we can work in a local coordinate chart.
-Outside of the critical set, $\alpha$ is a contact form.
-Hence we can compute $\Lambda$ as in Equation \ref{eq:Jacobibivector} in both local models of the Darboux theorem and $\Lambda$ can smoothly be extended to the critical set $Z$.
-A straightforward computation now yields that for both local models $\Lambda^n \wedge R \pitchfork 0$. \end{proof}
+\begin{proof} As $b$-Jacobi is a local condition, we can work in a local coordinate chart.
+Outside of the critical set, $\alpha$ is a contact form and the statement follows from the well-known fact that the associated Jacobi structure is defined by the bi-vector field $\Lambda$ defined by $\Lambda(df,dg)=d\alpha(X_f,X_g)$ and the Reeb vector field $R_\alpha$.
+Along the critical set, we use the local normal forms of $\alpha$ proved in Theorem \ref{contactDarbouxthm}.
+A straightforward computation now yields that for $\alpha=\frac{dz}{z}+\sum_{i=1}^n x_idy_i$,